 What if you don’t have a global agreement yet or are uncertain about how you’ll characterize the distribution (e.g., division of assets, an advance of support, reimbursement, or a loan?)

-In California, you can make and execute many legally binding agreements or judgments during the course of a single separation or dissolution process.
-But you must expressly state within the agreement and Judgment that it is not comprehensive, it’s without prejudice, and that you reserve your rights and the court’s ability (jurisdiction) to resolve all related and other outstanding issues in the future.
+In California, you can make and execute multiple separate legally binding agreements or judgments during the course of a single separation or dissolution process.
+But you must expressly state within the agreement and Judgment that it’s not comprehensive, and you reserve your rights and the court’s ability (jurisdiction) to resolve all related and other outstanding issues in the future.

 How do you transfer retirement funds from one spouse or partner to the other tax-free during divorce or separation?